Cosmosphere

-Cosmosphere is a space museum and STEM education center in Hutchinson, Kansas, United States.
+Cosmosphere is an international science education center and space museum in Hutchinson, Kansas, United States, located on the northeast corner of Plum Street and 11th Avenue, next to the Hutchinson Community College.
 It was previously known as the Kansas Cosmosphere.
-The museum houses over 13,000 spaceflight artifacts—the largest combined collection of US and Russian spaceflight artifacts in the world—and is home to internationally acclaimed educational programs.
+The museum houses over 13,000 spaceflight artifacts—the largest combined collection of US and Russian spaceflight artifacts in the world, and is home to various space educational programs.

 Facilities

 The Cosmosphere grew from a planetarium established on the Kansas State Fairgrounds in 1962.
 The 105000 sqft facility houses the largest collection of Russian space artifacts outside of Moscow, and a collection of US space artifacts second only to the National Air and Space Museum in Washington, D.C.

-The Cosmosphere has four venues: The Hall of Space Museum, The Justice Planetarium, The Carey Digital Dome Theater, and Dr. Goddard's Lab (an explosive live science presentation on the history of rocketry).
-The Cosmosphere also hosts summer camps for all ages, and co-curricular applied STEM education programs for field trips, groups, and scouts that meet Next Generation Science Standards and common core, focused on college and career readiness.
+The Cosmosphere has five venues: the Hall of Space Museum, the Justice Planetarium, the Carey Digital Dome Theater, Dr. Goddard's Lab (an explosive live science presentation on the history of rocketry) and CosmoKids, an interactive STEAM (Science, Technology, Engineering, Art, and Math) area.
+The Cosmosphere also hosts summer camps for all ages, and co-curricular applied STEAM education programs for field trips, groups, and scouts that meet Next Generation Science Standards and Common Core, focused on college and career readiness.

 The Cosmosphere is the only Smithsonian affiliate museum in Kansas.

-In 2012, the Carey Digital Dome Theater upgraded from IMAX to 4K digital projection.
+In 2012, the Carey Digital Dome Theater upgraded from IMAX to 4K digital projection system.

 In 2015, the Justice Planetarium underwent a complete renovation, transitioning from an optical starball projection system to the Spitz Sci-Dome XD digital projection system.

 In 2021, three of the museum's oldest galleries began renovations: the German Gallery, the Redstone and Sputnik Gallery, and the Kennedy Theater.
-These galleries opened during the late 1990s, and will get repainted, new graphics, and new sound.
+These galleries opened during the late 1990s.
+They will be repainted, and their exhibits will receive new graphics and new sound.